Key Quote

 THE HONOUR CODE

-Elizabethan honour culture required men to defend their name through violence.
+Elizabethan honour culturehonour culture — A social system where personal and family reputation must be defended through action required men to defend their name through violence.
 Mercutio fights Tybalt partly to defend Romeo's honour after Romeo refuses to fight.
-The tragedy is that the honour code makes violence obligatory (required, not optional) — Mercutio dies not because he chooses to but because the social system demands it.
+The tragedy is that the honour code makes violence obligatoryobligatory — Required by social or moral rules; not optional — Mercutio dies not because he chooses to but because the social system demands it.

 PLAGUE IN ELIZABETHAN ENGLAND